 ** Due to the sensitive nature of some projects all on-site client meetings are by appointment only.**

-30 minute consultations are free.
-Any consultations over 30 minutes is charged in 15 minute increments at the rate of $45/hour.
+Any consultations over 30 minutes are charged in 15 minute increments at the rate of $85/hour.

 Please be on time as we usually have meetings scheduled back-to back.